Suunto D4i Novo Dive Computer Review

 The display on the D4i is sufficiently large.
 It is a dot matrix display with a strong backlight.
 The watch screen shows the essential information including current and maximum depth, dive time, decompression time and current time as well as the temperature.
 It’s not a color display and it certainly doesn’t have to be!

-When using the dive computer in free diving mode, it will sample the depth three times per second to provide an accurate real-time depth reading.
+When using the device in free diving mode, it will sample the depth three times per second to provide an accurate real-time depth reading.
 This allows to store and track a free dive in the computer.

-To keep the diver safe, the dive watch offers both audible and visual alarms for safety stops and depth as well as for time.
+To keep the diver safe, the scuba watch offers both audible and visual alarms for safety stops and depth as well as for time.
 This provides clear signals when to start the ascent.

 The computer allows to program nitrox mixes with oxygen levels between 21% and 50%.
 The PO2 limits can be set between 0.5 bars and 1.6 bars at the same time.